-At the essence of every successful business is its ability to create value.
-To create value, you must simply - make things better for people.
+At the essence of every successful business is its ability to create value thanks to the use of top tools like this 1098 t form generator.
+To create value, you must simply – make things better for people.
 To make things better you can either:

 1) Reduce a pain or annoyance that people are currently enduring

 2) Increase a gain or advantage that people are currently enjoying